 By-Laws of the Center for Jewish Studies at University of Florida

 II.
-Relation to College, University, and Board of Trustees If any policy or procedure in these Bylaws conflicts with policies or procedures of the College of Liberal Arts and Sciences, the Academic Policies and Procedures Manual, or the University of Florida Board of Trustees, the policy or procedure of the latter three shall take precedence.
+Relation to College, University, and Board of Trustees If any policy or procedure in these Bylaws conflicts with policies or procedures of the College of Liberal Arts and Sciences, the Academic Policies and Procedures Manual, the University’s collective bargaining agreement, or the University of Florida Board of Trustees, the policy or procedure of the latter three shall take precedence.
 All policies or procedures not in conflict shall remain in force.

 Unit Membership: There are two categories of faculty participants in the Center for Jewish Studies:

 A. JST Faculty: a tenure-track/tenured faculty member at UF with primary research focus and university teaching interests in Jewish Studies.
 JST faculty are expected to engage in the Center’s mission as described in Section I. JST faculty are eligible to vote on questions corresponding to those in Section IV.
 E.

 B. JST Associates: An associate is i.) a tenure-track/tenured faculty member with a secondary research and university teaching interest in Jewish Studies; ii.) a lecturer or adjunct faculty member with significant research and significant university teaching interests in Jewish Studies.
 Associate faculty are expected to cooperate in the Center’s mission as described in Section I. Associate faculty do not vote, but they may apply for JST funding for travel to conferences to present JST-related papers and to support projects and for course development of direct relevance to JST.